bridget-basiq/developers/content/API-Reference/3+Stations/subscribe-to-station-updates-by-id.md

 ---

 # Subscribe to station updates
 If a route is calculated and it includes several stations, you might want to receive status updates from these stations.
-To prevent you from making too much requests, you can make use of the `station updates` subscription.
+To prevent you from making too many requests, you can make use of the `station updates` subscription.
 This service will let you know whenever a station's availability has changed or when a review was added.

 <api-reference-actions url="https://playground.chargetrip.com/?page=station"></api-reference-actions>